accept(2) System Calls Manual accept(2)

 The accept() system call is used with connection-based socket types (SOCK_STREAM, SOCK_SEQPACKET).
 It extracts the first connection request on the queue of pending connections for the listening socket, sockfd, creates a new connected socket, and returns a new file descriptor referring to that socket.
 The newly created socket is not in the listening state.
 The original socket sockfd is unaffected by this call.
 The argument sockfd is a socket that has been created with socket(2), bound to a local address with bind(2), and is listening for connections after a listen(2).
 The argument addr is a pointer to a sockaddr structure.
 This structure is filled in with the address of the peer socket, as known to the communications layer.
 The exact format of the address returned addr is determined by the socket's address family (see socket(2) and the respective protocol man pages).
 When addr is NULL, nothing is filled in; in this case, addrlen is not used, and should also be NULL.
 The addrlen argument is a value-result argument: the caller must initialize it to contain the size (in bytes) of the structure pointed to by addr; on return it will contain the actual size of the peer address.
 The returned address is truncated if the buffer provided is too small; in this case, addrlen will return a value greater than was supplied to the call.
 If no pending connections are present on the queue, and the socket is not marked as nonblocking, accept() blocks the caller until a connection is present.
 If the socket is marked nonblocking and no pending connections are present on the queue, accept() fails with the error EAGAIN or EWOULDBLOCK.
-In order to be notified of incoming connections on a socket, you can use select(2) or poll(2).
+In order to be notified of incoming connections on a socket, you can use select(2), poll(2), or epoll(7).
 A readable event will be delivered when a new connection is attempted and you may then call accept() to get a socket for that connection.
 Alternatively, you can set the socket to deliver SIGIO when activity occurs on a socket; see socket(7) for details.
 If flags is 0, then accept4() is the same as accept().
-The following values can be bitwise ORed in flags to obtain different behavior: SOCK_NONBLOCK Set the O_NONBLOCK file status flag on the new open file description (see open(2)) referred to by the new file descriptor.
+The following values can be bitwise ORed in flags to obtain different behavior: SOCK_NONBLOCK Set the O_NONBLOCK file status flag on the open file description (see open(2)) referred to by the new file descriptor.
 Using this flag saves extra calls to fcntl(2) to achieve the same result.
 SOCK_CLOEXEC Set the close-on-exec (FD_CLOEXEC) flag on the new file descriptor.
 See the description of the O_CLOEXEC flag in open(2) for reasons why this may be useful.

 On Linux, the new socket returned by accept() does not inherit file status flags such as O_NONBLOCK and O_ASYNC from the listening socket.
 This behavior differs from the canonical BSD sockets implementation.
 Portable programs should not rely on inheritance or noninheritance of file status flags and always explicitly set all required flags on the socket returned from accept().

 bind(2), connect(2), listen(2), select(2), socket(2), socket(7) Linux man-pages 6.04 2023-03-30 accept(2)